andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop.md

 Here, we specificy to use hg38, use BQSR, GATK4 and bgzip compression.
 We could have specified multiple FastQ files and requests a gVCF file instead of VCF.

+If you get the error message "msgen: invalid option -- 'u'", then you forgot to activate the conda environment (see above).

 On successful submission, the command will return a process id.
 The job will take a few minutes to run.
 You can monitor its status with: